polarfire-soc/polarfire-soc-linux-examples/system-services/README.md

 Enter one of the above characters and press enter to request the service.

 ## signature-verification-demo
-This example demonstrates how to use two services, the Digital Signature service and the Device Certificate service to sign a message and verify that signature.
+This example demonstrates how to use two services, the Digital Signature service and the Device Certificate service to sign a message and verify that signature:
-The Digital Signature service takes a user supplied 48 byte SHA384 hash and signs it with the devices private EC key.
+- The Digital Signature service takes a user supplied 48-byte SHA384 hash and signs it with the device's private EC key.
 The second operational mode is used, resulting in a P-384 ECDSA signature in DER format.
-The Device Certificate services returns the Device Supply Chain Assurance certificate, useful in this case as the certificate contains the public EC key.
+- The Device Certificate service returns the Device Supply Chain Assurance certificate, useful in this case as the certificate contains the public EC key.

 Before running the demonstration program, build it by running make:
 ```